vaibhav18matere/books/README.md

 - Which will help your children more — your insight into happiness and meaning, or that you followed breaking political news every day for thirty years ?

+### 15th APRIL => PAY YOUR TAXES

+- Everything we do has a toll attached to it.
+- Waiting around is a tax on traveling.
+Rumors and gossip are the taxes that come from acquiring a public persona.
+Disagreements and occasional frustration are taxes placed on even the happiest of relationships.
+Theft is a tax on abundance and having things that other people want.
+Stress and problems are tariffs that come attached to success.
+And on and on and on.